nispk/devops/README.md

 **Setup Security Groups**

 Security groups are necessary to filter the traffic that is allowed to reach and leave the resources that it is assocciated with.
 In our case, we setup security groups for our EC2 instances so that we can control who is allowed to send the traffic to our EC2 instances and where it can go from the EC2 instances.
 We have set inbound rules as -
   1. Allow `TCP protocol` traffic at `Port 8080` from Source `0.0.0.0/0` .
-This is for the inbound traffic from jenkins server(main node).
+This is for the inbound traffic from main node of the jenkins server to the EC2 instance.
   2. Allow `TCP protocol` traffic at `Port 82` from Source `0.0.0.0/0`.
 This is for the inbound traffic from the Docker container to the slave node in jenkins installed at EC2 instance.
-  3. Allow `TCP protocol`traffic at `Port 80` from Source `0.0.0.0/0`.
+  3. Allow `TCP protocol` traffic at `Port 80` from Source `0.0.0.0/0`.
 This is for the inbound traffic from the Docker container to the slave node in jenkins installed at the other EC2 instance.
+  4. Allow `TCP protocol` traffic at `Port 43427` from Source `0.0.0.0/0`.
+This is for the inbound traffic from the slave nodes in the jenkins server to the EC2 instance.
+  5. Allow `SSH protocol` traffic at `Port 22` from Source `0.0.0.0/0`.
+This is for the inbound traffic from our local computer to the EC2 instances.

+ Apart from the above inbound traffic rules one traffic rule which allows all types of traffic from any source is added by default when a new VPC is created.
+We can filter the incoming traffic on the source level as well by specifying a single ip address for eg: local computer or server ip address instead of general source `0.0.0.0/0`.